3db/3db/README.md

 quickstart guide, an explanation on the internal layout of the package, as well as guides for extending 3DB to new modalities, tasks, and output formats.

-## Starting data
+## Primer data

-We offer data for users to try out 3DB (and reproduce the results of the paper mentioned below).
+We offer data for users to quickly get started 3DB and reproduce the results of the paper mentioned below.
 It is available on dropbox at this link: https://www.dropbox.com/s/w86n9ouxdxamfka/threedb_starting_kit.tar.gz?dl=0.
 (One can use `wget` to download it).

 It contains:

 - 3D models
-- Environments (Our studio and HDRI backgrounds)
+- Environments: our studio and HDRI backgrounds
-- Replacement textures
+- Replacement textures to use with `threedb.controls.blender.material`

 ## Citation